jetannenbaum/esperanzaSTEM/docs/robotics/variables.md

 left_reverse.duty_u16(0)
 ```

-If we want to move further, faster, or our wiring isn't what was expected, we can simply change the value of the variables.
+If we want to move further or change the speed we can simply change the value of the variables.

 !!!
 Challenge
     Rewrite the main.py code to use variables

     Make a larger square

-    Move faster
+    Move a different speed